$\aleph_1$-free abelian non-Archimedean Polish groups: A few crucial claims on 's

 So the group $G(T, L)$ is a well-defined Polish non-Archimedean abelian group, when equipped with the topology inherited from the product topology on $\prod_{n < \omega} G_n$. \end{definition}

-\begin{remark} Notice that the inverse systems $\mrm{inv}(T, L) = (G_n, f_{(n, m)} : m \leq n < \omega)$ defined in \ref{the_engine} have bounding maps $f_{(n, m)}$ which are onto; this is because we ask that the tree $T$ has no leaves and \mbox{because we ask that condition (b) from there holds.} \end{remark}
+\begin{remark} Notice that the inverse systems $\mrm{inv}(T, L) = (G_n, f_{(n, m)} : m \leq n < \omega)$ defined in \ref{the_engine} have bonding maps $f_{(n, m)}$ which are onto; this is because we ask that the tree $T$ has no leaves and because we ask that condition (b) from there holds.
+Recall that in \ref{the_engine} we only consider trees with no leaves and so, for $T$'s as in \ref{the_engine}, the set $[T]$ is always non-empty (cf. \ref{notation_branches} for a definition of $[T]$). \end{remark}

 \begin{remark} Notice also that for $\mrm{inv}(T, L) = (G_n, f_{(n, m)} : m \leq n < \omega)$ as in \ref{the_engine} we have that the groups $G_n$ are completely decomposable, i.e., they are direct sums of groups of rank $1$, in fact it follows immediately from the definitions that: